S-S-Thabit/International-Examination-Center/README.md

 Floor distribution racks
 Server infrastructure

-The physical design represents the actual equipment distribution across the floors and network rooms of both sites.
+The physical design represents the equipment distribution across the floors and network rooms of both sites.

 🖥️ Logical Network Design

-The logical network design was developed using Cisco Packet Tracer.
+The logical network topology was developed using Cisco Packet Tracer.

 It represents: